Hazel Monteith: Career

 From 1975, the program aired island-wide, offering help to people looking for work, needing clothing or household items, or other types of social assistance.
 In 1981, she founded the Citizens Advice Bureau's Basic School, to provide basic job training skills for workers.
 Focusing on home economics and child care, students at the school were taught what they should expect as an employee and what employers would expect of them.

 In 1982, Monteith was honored as an officer in the Order of Distinction for her service to the improvement of the nation in social services.
 Her radio program was widely popular and earned an award from The Gleaner in 1984.

 In 1986, Monteith was appointed as an Independent Senator in the Jamaican Parliament replacing Barbara Blake-Hanna, who had resigned.
 She served until 1989 and though she stepped down from active participation in the legislature, Monteith continued to serve as a justice of the peace.

 In 1990, she founded the Hazel Monteith Skills Training Centre to extend the work for women that the Citizens Advice Bureau had performed for many years.
 The new facility provided certificates to students who had completed childcare and domestic science courses and they expanded their classes to include lessons on cooking, dressmaking, hygiene, and telephone ethics.
 Within two years, the Centre had developed an internship program, where the students completed three weeks of on-the-job training as part of the coursework.

 Monteith retired on 30 May 1997 and with her retirement, the RJR radio show was cancelled, though the Citizen's Advice Bureau entered negotiations with the radio station to allow it to continue.

 Death and legacy

 Monteith died on 22 May 2012 in Kingston and was buried after a service at the East Queen Street Baptist Church on 14 June.
 She is remembered for her dedication to the welfare of women and the underprivileged to Jamaica and the innovative programs that she implemented to provide job training and consumer assistance.

+Posthumous Legacy

+October 27, 2025 marks 45 years since the Citizens Advise Bureau Basic School has been in operation.
+It continues to push forward its mandate to shape young minds for a better tomorrow.
+The Hazel Monteith Skills Training Centre now operates in partnership with the Heart Trust NTA, certifying countless Jamaicans in varying skills.